 In early 1848, British workers began to leave France in large numbers.
 In April, May and June 1848 a particular group of lace workers left Calais to start new lives in the Australian Colonies.
-These are the Lacemakers of Calais.
+Others decided to return to England while other families decided to stay in Calais.
+These lacemakers who lived in Calais in 1848 are all the Lacemakers of Calais.

 Who and Why?

 In early 1848 there were some 3000 British workers including their families in the lace industry in Calais and St Pierre and many of them had inter-married with the local French population.
 By then the British had been in Calais for about three decades and they and the native French people had co-existed in close and productive harmony.
 At least, that had been the position until a year or so before when crop failures and economic turmoil strained the resources of the European governments and most businesses were affected.
 By December 1847 work in the Calais lace industry was scarce.
 The lace workers, both British and French, suffered as many of the factories and small-holdings closed.

 In February 1848 the political situation in France deteriorated rapidly and following street uprisings in Paris, the King abdicated and his government was replaced by a provisional body that attempted to restore some order.
 However, work for the workers in Calais did not recommence and many of the British workers, never affluent were low on funds to support their families and, despite the friendly attitude of their French neighbours, they were concerned of anti-British sentiment in other French towns.

 By March 1848 and still with little or no work, banks closed and funds frozen, many workers were living off their meagre savings.
 The plight of these workers, both British and French was now miserable and desperate.

 National Guard in Place d'Armes, Calais 1848